Pupils aged 16 or over

 - If the pupil needs to use any special classroom materials or techniques (such as Braille materials, signing, etc.), and if help is needed to use these, please explain this in your statement.

-- If the pupil has any behavioural problems, please explain this, and explain what staff do to help overcome them.
+- If the pupil has any behavioural difficulties, please explain this, and explain what staff do to help overcome them.

-- If the pupil has any difficulties with the logistics of school life, whether caused by physical problems getting around school, memory problems, or the need to follow a fixed routine, etc, explain this.
+- If the pupil has any difficulties with the logistics of school life, for example, caused by physical problems getting around school, memory problems, or the need to follow a fixed routine, explain this.

 - If the pupil needs extra help with personal care tasks during school hours, please explain this.
 For example, this might include tasks like: